Rocky Mountain National Park offers a variety of professional development opportunities.

 Professional Development Oppotunites include:

-Teacher-Ranger-Teacher Program: Looking for a unique opportunity to combine your expertise as a teacher and gain valuable experience as a park ranger?
-The Teacher-Ranger-Teacher (TRT) program provides opportunities for teachers to connect to the resources in a national park.
+Teacher in Residence Program: Looking for a unique opportunity to combine your expertise as a teacher and gain valuable experience as a park ranger?
+The Teacher in Residence (TiR) program provides opportunities for teachers to connect to the resources in a national park.
 To learn more, please Click Here.

 Internships: The education program at Rocky Mountain National Park host 2-4 interns each season.
 Interns assist park staff with the development and administration of the edcuation program.
 Duties include preparing and facilitating environmental education activities at schools and in the field, to a variety of diverse audiences.
 For additional information, please Click Here.